nanophyto/Abil/docs/source/getting-started/index.rst

             # Activate the environment
             conda activate myenv

-            # Install the dependencies from requirements.txt
-            pip install -r /path/to/requirements.txt

     .. tab-item:: Windows

         To create a new Conda environment and install the dependencies from ``Abil\requirements.txt``, run the following commands in Command Prompt or Anaconda Prompt: